- You can make your physique more attractive by improving your muscle proportions according to a formula known as the Grecian Ideal.

 Want to watch more stuff like this?
 Check out my YouTube channel!

 Table of Contents

-Vitruvius’ publication also describes what he felt were the ideal human proportions, and that sacred temples should conform to these proportions.
-In fact, he believed that the human body was imbued with the hidden geometry of the universe itself, and thus was a microcosmic representation of the physical realm.
+Vitruvius’ publication also includes ideal human proportions, which he believed should inform the structure of sacred temples.
+In fact, he claimed that the human body corresponded to the hidden geometry of the universe itself and thus was a microcosmic representation of the physical realm.

-Over fifteen hundred years later, sometime around 1487, Leonardo da Vinci drew the human figure in accordance with Vitruvis’ observations, and named it the Vitruvian Man.
-He had the same particular fascination with human anatomy as Vitruvius: he believed that, in his own words, “man is a model of the world.”
+Over fifteen hundred years later, sometime around 1487, Leonardo da Vinci drew the human figure in accordance with Vitruvis’ observations and named it the Vitruvian Man.
+Like Vitrivius, da Vinci was fascinated with human anatomy and believed that “man is a model of the world.”